If you’re thinking about planning a joint venture (that’s great!) but have all sorts of rejection stories playing out in your mind? You’re not alone.

 Did you know, the people you already know, and your existing business girlfriends may already have a great relationship with the people you want to meet.

 Let them know who you’re looking to meet and why and they’ll be happy to build a valuable bridge of connection.
 Most people want to help you, they just don’t know how unless you tell them.

 When done consistently, these actions can quickly shift you from that of complete stranger to loyal advocate.

 Who’s joint venture invitation do you imagine they’ll be most open to entertaining?

 Have you used one of these methods successfully?
 Do tell.

-Are there other strategies you’ve used to build rapport with potential partners before you reach out to invite them?
+Are there other strategies you’ve used to build rapport with others?

 ONE Good Joint Venture Can Dramatically Boost Your Business – and quickly too!